apacjessie/prosperna-ecom-test/README.md

 Also using nodemon and concurrently to ensure fast reload of api when there's changes and concurrently run both backend and frontend

+# Usage
+node version used: v20.9.0

+1. clone the repo
+2. install dependency.
+3. npm run dev or pnpm run dev. depending on your package manager use.

 # Screenshot
 !Home [screenshot/home.png]